Emerge-Lab/regression-testing/README.md

 Regression testing tool using Wandb API.

 ## Usage:
-The tool is most efficiently used through importing the PyPI package for the tool:
+The tool can be used through importing the PyPI package for the tool:

 ` from regressiontestingreport import report_generation `